At the Service of Building Up the Church – Our Ministry Tracks

 What is our purpose and goal as ministers in the Church in an RCIA process?
 To make new Catholics?
 To spread the Gospel?
 To run a good process?
 Our purpose and goal must transcend the “how” of RCIA and begin with the “why.”
 The restoration of the catechumenal process is a reflection of the Church’s wisdom in going back to a tried and true practice in order to lovingly bring people into her fold.
 It is a restoration of grace for those who are seeking Christ and his one, holy, catholic, and apostolic Church.
 This workshop inaugurates the necessary vision to develop excellent parish-based RCIA ministry, beginning with a call to trust the wisdom of Holy Mother Church in her discernment to gift the modern world with a way of Christian Initiation unparalleled in its beauty and power.
 Only in the light of this trust and deep understanding of the RCIA process, as the Church intends it to be implemented, does the full purpose and potential of the initiation journey become clear and attainable.

-St. Therese of Lisieux joyfully exulted that, “If the Church was a body composed of different members, it couldn't lack the noblest of all; it must have a Heart, and a Heart BURNING WITH LOVE.
+St. Thérèse of Lisieux joyfully exulted that, “‘If the Church was a body composed of different members, it couldn't lack the noblest of all; it must have a Heart, and a Heart BURNING WITH LOVE.
 And I realized that this love alone was the true motive force which enabled the other members of the Church to act; if it ceased to function, the Apostles would forget to preach the gospel, the Martyrs would refuse to shed their blood.
-LOVE, IN FACT, IS THE VOCATION WHICH INCLUDES ALL OTHERS; IT'S A UNIVERSE OF ITS OWN, COMPRISING ALL TIME AND SPACE - IT'S ETERNAL!”
-(CCC 826, emphasis in original).
-We know that this love is the golden thread that binds all we believe, it is the aching in the hearts of those who knock on the door of the Church.
-It is the Holy Spirit that gives us truth to speak in gentleness and clarity, as well as the life-giving concern that reaches out sacrificially, generously to broken souls around us.
-It is the love that makes us adopted sons and daughters instead of beggars at the door.
+LOVE, IN FACT, IS THE VOCATION WHICH INCLUDES ALL OTHERS; IT'S A UNIVERSE OF ITS OWN, COMPRISING ALL TIME AND SPACE — IT'S ETERNAL!’” (quoted in the Catechism of the Catholic Church 826, emphasis in the original).
+We know that this love is the golden thread that binds all we believe, this love which has God as its source and which we know as the theological virtue of charity.
+It is the love of God that gives us truth to speak in gentleness and clarity, and life-giving concern to reach out sacrificially to all those souls around us.
+It is the love that makes us adopted sons and daughters.
 It is our beginning and our gifted destiny.
-It is why St. Augustine wrote; “our hearts are restless, until they rest in You.”
-This workshop delves into the vital nature of the love of brethren that is to be the mark of any community calling others to join Christ’s Body.
+This workshop delves into the vital nature of the love of brethren — the virtue of charity that helps us to love God first and love our neighbors as ourselves — that is to be the mark of any community calling others to join Christ’s Body.

 Throughout the generations, the Word of God has been handed on as a precious jewel.
 The Church has guarded this Deposit of Faith so that the saving message of hope might shine out for all to see.
 Now it is up to us.
 It is our turn to hand on this jewel, unscathed.
 It is up to us to catechize, continuing the unbroken chain of passing on the faith throughout the ages.
 The term catechesis comes from two Greek words meaning, “to echo down,” reflecting the call to us to “echo down,” to hand on, the whole of the faith in its saving fullness.
 This Deposit of Faith is summed up for our times in the Catechism of the Catholic Church.
 We will look at this important teaching tool for catechesis in this workshop, to discover how we, too, can effectively pass on the precious deposit of Christian teaching.
 And in learning how to do this, we are able to insert our own name into St. Paul’s exhortation, “O catechist, guard what has been entrusted to you.”